• Skip to primary navigation

 Jump to Recipe

-Golden baked muffins made of eggs, potatoes, fresh chives.
-These quick and easy egg potato muffins are made with just 6 simple ingredients and are flourless making them gluten-free!
-Great for breakfast, side dish or snack.
+Baked golden muffins made of eggs, potatoes, and fresh chives.
+This easy egg potato muffin recipe is made with just 6 simple ingredients in 30 minutes.
+They're gluten-free, dairy-free, and customizable.
+A family-friendly and budget-friendly dish great for breakfast as a side or as a snack.

 egg potato muffins